CUTLER-H2020/DataCrawlers/Economic/README.md

 ## Structure of the folder

 There are folders created for some data sources, so the crawler and other related software, as well as instructions.
-The rest of the crawlers are files listed in this folder, mainly written in python or in R.
+The rest of the crawlers are files listed in this folder, mainly written in python or in R. There is a folder that contains the requirements for those python crawlers.

 Description of the folders: